 Scam 2 – Fake Accommodation Listings

-Fake or duplicate accommodation listing can be found on many popular websites and applications, such as Airbnb and bookings.com.
+Fake or duplicate accommodation listings can be found on many popular websites and applications, such as Airbnb and bookings.com.

-Hosts on Airbnb may list their properties on different websites at different price points, and then canceling the cheaper booking at the last minute.
+Hosts on Airbnb may list their properties on different websites at different price points, they then cancel the cheaper booking at the last minute.
 Check out a real case of this Airbnb last-minute cancellation scam and the man who successfully fought this practice here.

 Other accommodation scams can involve fake listings, as one bookings.com user found out when they arrived at the address of their Los Angeles accommodation only to find out it’s an office building.

-FixMeTip: To protect yourself from this type of scams, simply search the address of your desired accommodation in Google maps and check out street views around the property to ensure it’s a legitimate hotel.
+FixMeTip: To protect yourself from this type of scam, simply search the address of your desired accommodation in Google maps and check out street views around the property to ensure it’s a legitimate hotel.
+Also, read the reviews to make sure others have stayed here previously.

 Scam 3 – Fake Facebook Pages that Steal Your Information